NippleOfAnApe/Dnipro-mirror-/diploma/draft.md

 While Gregory's RTEA is not the only framework for game engine design, as was pointed out by [14], its comprehensive and detailed delineation of components makes it an extremely valuable model for understanding the complex workings of modern game engines.
+An alternative to splitting game development tools into engine components (RTEA) and tool suite (DCC) is proposed by Toftedahl and Engström in their "Taonomy of game engines".
+Engine is split into 3 groups: 1) Produt-facing tools which is esentially most of the engine's functionality; 2) User-facing tools allow designers and game developers to create game content; 3) Tool-facing tools are the plugins that bridge different components of an engine for a smoother workflow.
+[9]

 Having explored the basis of RTEA, we can turn our attention to game world architecture (model) — the design and communication patterns of objects within the game itself.
 While engine architecture focuses on the underlying systems that power the game, game world model deals with the structure of the game's content and logic.
 This distinction is crucial in answering ANENLOCO-2, "Where is the line between a complete game and the engine used to build it?"
 [15].